wendell633/Wcrts/content/about.md

 We provide all sorts of computer problem solutions both for Macintosh and Windows based operating systems.
 Our services include: virus removal, hard drive upgrades, or replacement.
 In the following computer training, we offer one on one coaching for those who want to learn.
 Our students range from beginners to middle to advance users.
 My 3rd service is sales and support.

-Sales and support is a service which provides people in the community the ability to either buy or sell their new and used laptops or desktop computers.
+Sales and After sales support is a service which provides people in the community the ability to either buy or sell their new and used laptops or desktop computers.
 They can buy or sell all types of electronic devices etc.

 Finally my last service is called web design, where I provide web design for basic websites and any type of related web services such as a basic logo.
 Additionally, I provide photo editing and testing and can improve the design of your website etc.